-The neonatal unit at King’s is a world renowned, tertiary level, neonatal intensive care unit and part of the South London ODN.
+The neonatal unit at King’s is a world renowned, tertiary level, neonatal intensive care unit.
 The unit specialises in caring for premature infants as well as those born and referred with a variety of antenatally diagnosed complex surgical problems.
 Its subspecialties include respiratory medicine, short gut, nutrition, neurosurgery, thoracic and abdominal as well as ophthalmic surgery.
 The unit has an international reputation for its research which is directed by Professor Anne Greenough and there is much collaboration with Guy’s and St Thomas’ Hospital under the auspices of King’s Health Partners.

 There are approximately 5500 deliveries per annum at the Denmark hill site and another 5000 at the Princess Royal Site.
-Currently there are 24 ITU/HDU cots and 12 SCBU cots at Denmark hill and 13 SCBU cots at PRUH with just over 800 and 400 admissions per annum respectively.
+Currently there are 24 ITU/HDU cots and 12 SCBU cots at Denmark Hill and 11 SCBU cots at PRUH with just over 800 and 400 admissions per annum respectively.

-When not attending on for ICU/HDU or SCBU, time will be devoted to administration, teaching, clinical governance and activities related to clinical care.
+The consultant team has recently expanded to meet increasing demand whilst aiming to deliver the highest standards of care 24 hours a day 7 days a week with a resident as well as non-resident consultant rota at Denmark hill.
+When not attending on for ICU/HDU or SCBU, time will be devoted to administration, teaching, clinical governance and activities related to clinical care with extensive opportunities to participate in unit research activities.
 There is an active undergraduate teaching programme for medical students from King’s College London School of Medicine.

 All applicants must have MRCP or equivalent.
-They must be on the General Medical Council Specialist Register or be within six months of obtaining their CCST in Paediatrics (Neonatal Medicine or equivalent).
+They must be on the General Medical Council Specialist Register or be within 6 months of obtaining their CCST in Paediatrics (Neonatal Medicine or equivalent).